-The garden is a joint project of the University of Southern Queensland and the Toowoomba City Council and was opened in 1989.
+The garden is a joint project of the University of Southern Queensland and the Toowoomba Regional Council and was opened in 1989.
 It was designed by Professor Kinsaku Nakane - renowned as the modern day master of Japanese garden design and famous for the restoration of many of Japan's old gardens and the design and construction of gardens in Japan and throughout the western world.

 The garden in accessible through the USQ campus and Regent St, Toowoomba.

 The meticulously tended Queens Park is home to Toowoomba's Botanical Gardens.
 Sitting adjacent to the CBD, the park features stunning floral beds, wide open spaces and tree-lined paths.
 Queens Park is transformed every December with lights for the Christmas Wonderland.
 It is a focal point for many of the events associated with the annual Toowoomba Carnival of Flowers.